garyyeap/zoe-robot/README.md

 Please be clear that:
-  1. These codes are written by a newbird who no familiar with Python.
+  1. These codes are written by a newbird who not familiar with Python.
   2. Seen Plurk updated their API to 0Auth, these codes probably not gonna work anymore.
-  3. These codes did't catch up Google App Engine update, there is not guarantee still able to work.
+  3. These codes did't catch up Google App Engine update, there is not guarantee that still able to work.

 ## License